 Put on a funny movie.
 Better yet, spend time with friends that make you laugh the most.
 Just 10 to 15-minutes of laughing can burn between 10 and 40 calories, the more intense the laugh, the better.

 9. Calories Burned Sleeping

 300 calories for a good night’s sleep

 Yes, sleeping.
 Again, this depends largely on weight and muscle mass, but I burn 38 calories per hour sleeping!
 I’ll take it.
 That’s close to 300 calories for a good night of sleep.
 There are even studies linking lack of sleep to excess belly fat.

-10. A Mad Dash of Cleaning
+10. Calories Burned During a Mad Dash of Cleaning

 At least 200 calories depending on the mess